joelhans/netdata-tutorial/part-08.md

 # Build your first custom dashboard
 <!-- Goal: 	Given the popularity of the custom dashboards page, we need to help new users easily create new custom pages.
 This part will be more like a mini-tutorial on quickly setting up new users with a custom dashboard, rather than supplying all of the available options, as the custom dashboards page does. -->

+You have learned how several sections of Netdata dashboard worked.

+This part of the tutorial

 ## Create a custom-dashboard.html file

 ## Add dashboard.js